mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 | `verify_cacheable` | _regexp match_ |  80 |
 | `verify_cacheable` | _exact match_  |  80 |

-For comparison, without caching, the the qps is `33`.
+For comparison, without caching, the qps is `33`.

 As can be seen, due to the query classifier cache there is no difference between exact and regex based matching.